isomerpages/mti-osir/_resources/Frequently Asked Questions/Designation Process.md

 <summary>Which entities have been designated?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>All designation of entities will be notified in the &lt;Gazette link&gt;.
-OSIR also maintains and publishes a list of designated entities at &lt;DE subpage&gt;.</p>
+OSIR also maintains and publishes a list of designated entities <a href="/designation/designated-entities" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 </div>
 </details>
 <details class="isomer-details">